LutzGrosshennig/unity3d-advanced-grid-movement/README.md

 # Advanced grid based movement for dungeon crawler type games.

 An more advanced approach for Dungeon Master, Eye of the Beholder, Legend of Grimrock style grid based movement in Unity3d games.
+Supporting both WASD-QE style movement and using the Numpad (8, 2, 4, 6 and 7, 9)

 In the past I wrote the https://github.com/LutzGrosshennig/unity3d-AnimatedGridMovement-Camera script which I used for my 'Xenomorph 2409' game project. back then.